vanshu25/QA/README.md

 ### Folder for Pdf documents - docs

-* Create a folder named "docs" and add your pdf files in this folder.
-These files will work as data for question-answering system.
-I have added 3 files here you can choose whatever files you want to choose.
+* When you will upload the pdf file, it will get stored in this folder.

+### Folder for visualisation images - Static/Images
+* This is the folder where the wordcloud visualisation of uploaded pdf file will be stored.

 ### Models